Mali: Insecurity has created an unprecedented humanitarian crisis

 Another problem is the increasing number of displaced people who have fled violence.
 These families have often left everything behind and live in makeshift shelters or host communities, left to cope on their own with no hope of returning to their homes.

 Generally speaking, the needs of affected and displaced people are many: food, healthcare, basic items, shelter, protection and access to water.
-And, unfortunately, humanitarian aid is insufficient as providing regular aid is very difficult or almost impossible in the most remote areas.
+And, unfortunately, humanitarian aid

 There are several alarming signs for the healthcare situation.